 Finally, sand lightly before and after applying the final coat of compound.
 Your cleanly patched, smooth wall is now ready for priming and painting.

 Repair work is inevitable.
-However, by following this guide you saved big patching your drywall ceiling on your own.
+However, by following this guide and patching your drywall ceiling on your own, you saved big.